Off-Happy/Soft_Analysis/project_description.md

 #### Data Acquisition

 The study utilizes the dataset provided by Zhang, Xunhui, Ayushi Rastogi, and Yue Yu in their 2020 paper titled "On the shoulders of giants: A new dataset for pull-based development research."
 This dataset offers comprehensive insights into pull request activities across various projects, serving as a starting element for our analysis.
+You can download the data set using the following link: https://zenodo.org/records/3922907

 #### Analysis Process